alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 <h3 id="link_rot">Links rot faster than web pages</h3>

 I was surprised by how many web pages still exist, but the original URLs no longer work, especially on large news sites.
-Many of my old bookmarks now return a 404, but if I search for the headline, I find the story at a completely different URL.
+Many of my old bookmarks now return a 404, but if you search for the headline, you can find the story at a completely different URL.

 I find this frustrating and disappointing.
 Whenever I've restructured this site, I always set up redirects because I'm an old-school web nerd and I [think URLs are cool][urls] -- but redirects aren't just about making me feel good.
-Keeping links alive makes your back catalogue more visible, and makes pages easier to find -- without them, most people who encounter a broken link will assume the page was deleted, and won't dig further.
+Keeping links alive makes it easier to find stuff in your back catalogue -- without redirects, most people who encounter a broken link will assume the page was deleted, and won't dig further.

 [urls]: https://www.w3.org/Provider/Style/URI.html